danoc93/auctioneer/README.md

 ## Parts

 The current system requires five individual parts working together.
-While these are maintained as part of a single Django Project, they could easily be scaled individually by ensuring the data is maintained.
+While these are maintained as a few apps part of a single Django Project, they could easily be scaled individually as microservices.

 ### Auctioneer Management API